jyg007/jyg007-hmz_osoplugins_code_and_generators/contracts/README.md

 ### Cleanup

-1. Shutdown grep11-c16 and backend HPVS instances
+1. Shutdown grep11-c16 and backend HPVS instances.
     ```
     virsh destroy grep11-c16
     virsh destroy backend
     ```
-1. On LPAR2, configure the HiperSockets for non-airgap mode
+1. On LPAR2, configure the HiperSockets for non-airgap mode.
     ```
     sudo chzdev -a <HiperSocket12> online=1
     sudo chzdev -a <HiperSocket23> online=0
     ```
-1. Ensure the backend workload used within OSO includes the `STANDALONE` variable set to false
+1. Ensure the backend workload used within OSO includes the `STANDALONE` variable.
+The variable must be set to false.

-## OSO Harmonize Encrypted Workloads
+## {{site.data.keyword.hposc_short}} Harmonize Encrypted Workloads

-OSO requires plugin encrypted workloads as part of it's orchestration process, such as the `FRONTEND_WORKLOADS` and `BACKEND_WORKLOADS`.
-After generating the encrypted workloads via the `create_frontend.sh` `create_backend.sh` `create_grep11.sh`, the workloads can be displayed via the following commmand and used directly within OSO's `terraform.tfvars` file:
+{{site.data.keyword.hposc_short}} requires plugin encrypted workloads as part of it's orchestration process, such as the `FRONTEND_WORKLOADS` and `BACKEND_WORKLOADS`.
+After generating the encrypted workloads using the `create_frontend.sh` `create_backend.sh`, and `create_grep11.sh`, the workloads can be displayed by running the following commmand and used directly in OSO's `terraform.tfvars` file:

 `./get_workloads.sh`

-Congratulations, OSO is ready to orchestrate the cold signing process with Ripple/Metaco Harmonize!